University Housing Accommodations

 - Apply Online for University Apartments as soon as you are interested in studying at UW-Madison.
 It is important to apply early as the University Apartments usually fill up quickly.

-- If you become eligible for a lease, University Housing will contact you or your McBurney access consultant with any questions about your housing accommodations during or after the apartment assignment process.
+- If you become eligible for a lease, University Housing will contact you or your McBurney Center access consultant with any questions about your housing accommodations during or after the apartment assignment process.

 Step 2.
 Completing the Accommodation Request Steps for University Housing

 Note: Students are encouraged to complete the following steps by May 1st.
 Accommodations for requests made after May 1st may be limited by housing availability.

-- Follow the McBurney Center instructions to Apply for Accommodations and indicate you are requesting Housing accommodations.
+- Follow the McBurney Center instructions to Apply for Accommodations and indicate you are requesting University Housing accommodations.

-- After the appropriate documentation has been submitted and you have completed the initial meeting, your McBurney access consultant will determine your eligibility for services and make a recommendation to University Housing regarding your housing accommodation requests.
+- After the appropriate documentation has been submitted and you have completed the initial meeting, your McBurney Center access consultant will determine your eligibility for services and make a recommendation to University Housing regarding your housing accommodation requests.
 All recommendations are made on a case by case basis and through an interactive process.
-Early contact with both University Housing and McBurney is critical in order to fairly assess your needs and identify reasonable housing accommodations.
+Early contact with both University Housing and the McBurney Center is critical in order to fairly assess your needs and identify reasonable housing accommodations.

-- New freshman are encouraged to register for and attend McBurney’s MOST orientation program so that they can move in early.
+- New freshman living in the residence halls are encouraged to register for and attend the McBurney Center MOST orientation program so that they can move in early.

 Under what circumstances could a housing accommodation request be denied?